-During the year, the company made no direct charitable or political contributions, but staff organised a series of fund raising activities for several charities.
+During the year, the company made no direct charitable or political contributions, but staff organised a series of fundraising activities for several charities, usually local to the Aberdeen or London offices.
+Directors are satisfied that the company engages constructively with its suppliers and settles all payments in accordance with contractual provisions, subject to compliance with contractual obligations.

-Directors are satisfied that the company pays its suppliers in accordance with contractual provisions, subject to compliance by the suppliers with their obligations.
+The company has prepared its 2019-20 financial statements in accordance with International Financial Reporting Standards (IFRS).
+The audited financial statements for the year ended 31 March 2020 are set out on pages 43-68.

-The company has prepared its 2018-19 financial statements in accordance with International Financial Reporting Standards (IFRS).
-The audited financial statements for the year ended 31 March 2019 are set out on pages 33-62.
 The OGA is a not-for-profit company largely funded by fees and a levy on industry.
 Additional interim grant funding is provided by its shareholder.
-Any surplus operational costs from the levy collected from industry are refunded to levy payers.
+Any surplus operational levy funds are returned to levy payers.
 This refund is recognised in the financial statements.